Heavy Quark Fragmentation in $e^+e^-$ Collisions to NNLO+NNLL Accuracy in Perturbative QCD: Additional Numerical results

 \subsection{Full \boldmath{$e^+e^-$} fragmentation function}

 Again for completeness, we show here the scale dependence of the full $e^+e^-$ fragmentation function into charm (at $Q=91.2$~GeV) and into top (at $Q=1000$~GeV) quarks.
+Note that, at variance with the bottom and top quark cases, for the charm quark we only vary the renormalisation scale in the range $m <\muzr<2m$, to avoid reaching too deep into a barely perturbative region.
 These figures are to be compared with the ones for bottom quarks, in figures~\ref{fig:ff-bottom-ini} and~\ref{fig:ff-bottom}.

 One can see that in the charm quark case (figures~\ref{fig:ff-charm-ini} and~\ref{fig:ff-charm}) the uncertainty bands are wider than in the bottom quark case.
-In the case of scale variations around the initial scale $m$, any perturbative hierarchy is essentially absent, and the bands are so large as to make perturbative predictivity quite weak.
-Sensitivity on the choice of regularisation of the Landau pole, clearly seen in the $x$-space plots, also appears to be even larger than in the bottom quark case.
+In the case of scale variations around the initial scale $m$, and despite the reduced range of variation of the renormalisation scale, any perturbative hierarchy is essentially absent, and the bands are so large that they make perturbative predictivity quite weak.
+Sensitivity on the choice of regularisation of the Landau pole, clearly seen in the $x$-space plots, also appears to be even larger than in the bottom case.

 For the top quark case in figure~\ref{fig:ff-top-ini} instead, thanks to the small value of $\as$ at all scales involved in the process ($m=172.5$~GeV and $Q=1000$~GeV), the perturbative behaviour is much better.
-The bands in $N$-space display the expected hierarchy, and in $x$-space all curves are very similar at the scale of the plot.
-While the top case is presently not of phenomenological interest, it serves as a cross-check that the `confusing' behaviour observed in the bottom quark and -- even more -- in the charm quark case can be ascribed to the large value of $\as$ in play there.
-We do not show results for variations of the final scales around $Q$ for the bottom case as they results in bands even narrower than in the bottom case and are of no pedagogical value.
+The bands in $N$-space display the expected hierarchy, and in $x$-space all curves are very similar, except very close to $x=1$, which is the only region shown in the plot.
+While the top case is presently not of phenomenological interest, it serves as a cross-check that the `confusing' behaviour observed in the bottom quark and -- to an even larger extent -- in the charm quark case can be ascribed to the large value of $\as$ in play there.
+We do not show results for variations of the final scales around $Q$ for the top case as they result in bands even narrower than in the bottom case and are of no pedagogical value.